csun/csun.io/_posts/2020-5-17-gnucash-finance.md

 layout: post
 title: Simple Personal Finance Tracking with GnuCash
 permalink: /2020/05/17/gnucash-finance.html
-excerpt: How I use the GnuCash to manage my finances and generate cool graphs.
+description: How I use the GnuCash to manage my finances and generate cool graphs.
 category: other
 ---